devATdbsutdio/dattabaumstudio.com/issues_tracker.md

       ![Screenshot 2023-10-12 at 19 48 18](https://github.com/devATdbsutdio/dattabaumstudio.com/assets/4619862/c4799c65-c4c7-4db7-8d54-f65760c742c2)

    5. ~~Cards: When the cards open, can the surrounding back mask be a bit more dark (less transparent)~~
-   6. Cards: The "close X" has a gray outline when the mouse is hovered on the close button it creates a white box as well (I forgot if there was a call to action size change or something there, if Marina suggested something).
+   6. ~~Cards: The "close X" has a gray outline when the mouse is hovered on the close button it creates a white box as well (I forgot if there was a call to action size change or something there, if Marina suggested something).~~
+   7. "Reset Time" cards: Should habve all the same size.

 ### [MOBILE PAGE]